 This, of course, doesn’t mean they are 100% guaranteed to be safe since it’s still radiation exposure.
 Scientists are carrying out studies to try to truly measure the safety of RF waves, especially as 5G is being rolled out worldwide.
 But according to scientific theory and multiple studies that have already been performed, it seems to be quite harmless.

 Can Radiation From Cell Phone Signals Cause Cancer?

-There is very little proof that a non-ionizing EMF can cause cancer, since it can’t even penetrate a cell to cause damage.
-That doesn’t mean that it doesn’t cause cancer, necessarily, but there is no obvious mechanism that would lead researchers to believe that it does.
+There is very little proof that a non-ionizing EMF can cause cancer since it can’t even penetrate a cell to cause damage.
+That doesn’t mean that it doesn’t present danger or cause cancer, necessarily, but there is no obvious mechanism that would lead researchers to believe that it does.

 Only male rats got the cancers, they were subjected to direct and constant high levels of RF waves to their whole bodies (much higher than we humans ever experience), and they — oddly enough — ended up living longer than the female rats and male/female mice.
 Did the EMFs cause the rats’ cancer?
 Further studies might help us better understand the answer to this question.

 That said, long term studies are being carried out to ensure that cell phone radiation isn’t causing health problems to humans (such as brain tumors).
 Scientists have had a challenging time designing a study that would actually mirror the human real-world experience in an accurate way.
 So they continue to create new studies that might give us all a peek into what cell phones are doing to our bodies and our health.

 One more possible theory in a long line of theories is that cell phones might be causing greater oxidative stress in the human body, which can — over time — create the right conditions for cancer to grow.
 This route isn’t a direct link between cell phones and cancer, but it is a possibility to be considered.